wattcarbon/open-eac-alliance/README.md

 | Energy Efficiency  | Whole-building Metered Lighting                  | C3 and Redaptive | Pending  | *  | *  |

 ### Submission
-Individual methodologies are added by Request ([step-by-step guide](https://github.com/wattcarbon/open-eac-alliance/blob/main/how-to-submit.md)).
-The methodology file should be added to the repo under the following naming structure: `methodologies/{category}/{methodology_title_snake_case}.md`.
+Individual methodologies are added by Request.
+New methodologies should be in a google doc that allows for public comment.
+The link should then be shared with one of the OpenEAC Alliance maintainers [mcgee@wattcarbon.com](mcgee@wattcarbon.com) so that it can be added to the table above.

 ### Approval Process